Hugo Dixon: Climate change

 Dixon was the author of the unpublished Clean and Green Initiative in March 2021, a paper urging the Group of Seven rich democracies to help developing and emerging countries decarbonise rapidly.
 Boris Johnson, then UK prime minister, adopted the plan and worked with Joe Biden, then US president, to turn it into a G7 initiative.
 This was launched at the G7 summit in Carbis Bay, UK in 2021 under the name of Build Back Better for the World.
 It was then rebranded the Partnership for Global Infrastructure and Investment with the aim of channelling $600 billion to developing countries by 2027.

-Ukraine reparations loan
+Frozen Russian sovereign assets

-Dixon is a principal architect of a plan to channel Russia’s $300 billion frozen sovereign assets to Ukraine via a reparations loan.
-Under the plan Russia would only get its money back if it paid war reparations.
-Dixon devised the plan in March 2024 with Lee Buchheit, the sovereign debt lawyer, and Daleep Singh, the economist.
+Dixon is a principal architect of a plan, called the Russian Transfer, for the European Union to take custody of Russia’s immobilised sovereign accounts – and a previous idea to channel the assets to Ukraine via a reparations loan.

+Dixon devised the reparations loan plan in March 2024 with Lee Buchheit, the sovereign debt lawyer, and Daleep Singh, the economist.
+The key principle was to use the $300 billion immobilised funds, of which €210 billion are in the EU, as a downpayment against Russia’s obligation under international law to pay reparations.
 They proposed it as a legally solid alternative to confiscating Russia’s assets – and so likely to be more politically acceptable.
-Dixon and Buchheit published a simpler variation of their proposal with Nathalie Loiseau, the French MEP, in July 2025.
+Dixon and Buchheit published a simpler variation of their reparations loan proposal with Nathalie Loiseau, the French MEP, in July 2025.

 Ursula von der Leyen, the president of the European Commission, backed the idea in her state of the union speech in 2025.
+The Commission came up with its own version of the reparations loan, which was slightly different from the one that Dixon and his colleagues had proposed.
+They had suggested transferring the entire Russian account with its liabilities out of Belgium, where the main account was held.
+The Commission instead proposed borrowing the cash from Belgium’s Euroclear but leaving it with the liability to the Central Bank of Russia.
+The Commission failed to get approval for its plan at the December 2025 European Council after Belgium and other countries objected.

+Dixon and his colleagues then switched their attention to persuading the EU to transfer the entire Russian account out of Belgium.
+They have proposed that the EU creates a new instrument which would take custody of all the immobilised Russian sovereign accounts in bloc and provide protection to those companies that do this as well as their governments.
+Hugo Dixon published an article with Annegret Kramp-Karrenbauer, chair of the Konrad Adenauer Foundation, proposing this in March 2026.